 Robert is a very popular first name for men (#3 out of 1220, Top 1%) and also a very popular last name for both adults and children (#2730 out of 150436, Top 2%).
 (2000 U.S. Census)

 Presented below is the birth name popularity of Robert for boys.
-Robert reached its highest rank of #1 in the U.S. during the years 1930-1939, and is at #61 currently.
+Robert reached its highest rank of #1 in the U.S. in the 1930s, and is at #61 currently.
 (Top 1000 Birth Names Records, 2014)

 Popular alternative forms of Robert (#61 the previous year) are Roberto (#343 the previous year), Bruce (#401), Bo (#638), Bobby (#752), Robby, Rupert, Robin, Robbie, Rob, Bertie, Bob, Bobbie, Bert and Robb.
 Variants like Brucey are seldom used.
 Usage of these boy names was at its highest during 1960-1969 (usage of 0.5461%) and has become much lower since (usage 0.187%, ▼65.8%), with forms like Bobby, Bob, Bobbie, Robb and Bertie falling out of fashion.
 Bo (#638) and Roberto (#343) are two of the more contemporarily stylish names for newborns among these.
 Shown below is a comparison of the usage of the boy name Robert and corresponding names.
 (Top 1000 Birth Names Records, 2014)